Witnessing the process of reconciliation and healing

-- Aboriginal components within the Stanley Park 125 celebrations
+- Indigenous components within the Stanley Park 125 celebrations

 - The creation of a Reconciliation legacy Carving Centre at Britannia Park

-- The development of Newcomer’s Guide to Aboriginal Communities, Elders and Arts program.
+- The development of Newcomer’s Guide to Indigenous Communities, Elders, and Arts program

 Programming will also be included through the Vancouver Public Library’s (VPL) dialogue sessions, author readings and documentaries, including a dedicated series with a British Columbia focus.

-VPL is re-energizing its Aboriginal Storyteller in Residence program, which returns later this year with a new storyteller who will share the tradition and craft in free workshops and sessions.
+VPL is re-energizing its Aboriginal Storyteller in Residence program with a new storyteller each year who will share tradition and craft in free workshops and sessions.

 Reconciliation in Canada